 Different sports have unique requirements.
 Popular sports for those who have prosthetic legs include cycling and swimming.
 These are popular as they are non-weight-bearing sports.
 Other people with prosthetic legs may be able to walk, run, dance, or even garden or practice yoga.
 Think outside of the standard sports and consider trying something you haven’t tried before.

 Safely Falling with an Above-the-Knee Amputee

 Learning how to fall properly can help keep those with a prosthetic safe.
-Your therapist will practice falling with you.
+Your physical therapist will practice falling with you.
 If you're falling, make sure to immediately release any assistive devices you’re using and allow the body to be flexible.
 If possible, absorb the impact with your hands by using slightly bent elbows and immediately roll to the side to minimize impact.
 Avoid hitting your head by tucking your chin to your chest.

 How to Sit with Prosthetics

 When sitting, keep your shoulders back with your pelvis beneath you.
 Your limb should be aimed at the floor and hang close to your other leg.

-3 Tips to Feel Comfortable with a Prosthetic Leg
+3 Tips for Above-the-Knee Amputees to Feel Comfortable

 - Start Slowly: Take your time and be patient when you’re learning to walk with your new prosthetic leg.
 Parallel bars can help keep you secure and build your confidence without the risk of falling.

 - Shift Your Weight: As you take steps, it becomes an unconscious movement for you to shift weight between your legs.
 Make sure to practice this shift in weight when you’re learning to walk.

 - Build Confidence Through Repetition: Once you’re comfortable using the basic walking mechanics, practice them repeatedly to build your confidence.
 The more confident you feel, the better you’ll navigate the world with your artificial leg.